Is an audition required for enrollment?

 We accept enrollees aged 15 to 19, from rising high school sophomores to rising college freshman.
 We will consider 14 years of age in certain circumstances.
-Enrollment is capped at 18 participants to make sure everyone receives individual attention and performance time, and so they can experience the bonding and camaraderie of a theatre company.
+Groups cap at 16 participants to make sure everyone receives individual attention and performance time, and so they can experience the bonding and camaraderie of a theatre company.

 Do I need to have acting experience?

 Although many of our students have some previous acting experience, it’s not required.
 Whatever the skill set you bring to the program, whether you are very experienced or an absolute beginner, you will progress in your acting ability, intuition, confidence, and knowledge.
 In previous incarnations of this program, participants have returned two or even three summers in a row, to revisit and further evolve their exploration as actors as they have matured and gained experience.

 How do you manage different ages and levels of experience within the program?

 Within the technical training, such as voice, movement, etc., each student grows at his/her own individual pace.
 We give careful consideration to pairings for scene work, and students will be matched with a scene partner of the same level.

 May I attend just a part of the Intensive?

 No. As the Intensive is progressive in nature, one day building upon the next, one would be lost if they were to join midpoint.
 Also, once the participants are cast in their particular scenes, they continue to evolve the previously learned work with their scene partners until the final invited sharing of their work.

 I’m not from New York City.
 Is housing available?